sarahmclo/slidles-puzzle/README.md

 Manual testing for the site involves hands-on evaluation by human testers to ensure functionality, usability, and compatibility across various devices and browsers.
 By conducting the manual testing procedures below, we ensure the website functions smoothly, provides an optimal user experience, and meets desired standards.

 Played puzzles on various devices to ensure they function correctly and without errors.
 Checked that puzzle completion is accurately tracked and that the site provides appropriate feedback and rewards upon solving puzzles.
-Tested audio, modals, buttons and socila links to ensure all functioning efficiently.
+Tested audio, modals, buttons and social links to ensure all functioning efficiently.

 - **Navigation Testing:** Manually testing to ensure navigation is clear and intuitive, puzzle site should be functional and fun fun and consistent.
 - **Responsive Design Testing:** Testing the website on various devices (desktop, mobile, tablet) has ensured responsiveness and proper layout adaptation.